A loan against insurance policy allows you to use your life insurance policy as collateral to help fund your needs without Read More...

 1

-A loan against insurance policy is a financial arrangement where you can borrow money from a lending institution, using your life insurance policy as collateral.
+A loan against insurance policy online is a financial arrangement where you can borrow money from a lending institution, using your life insurance policy as collateral.
 Instead of surrendering or terminating your policy, you can take out a loan against its cash value, which is the accumulated savings component of your policy.

 2